Codecademy/docs/content/cpp/concepts/bitwise-operators/bitwise-operators.md

 ---
 Title: 'Bitwise-Operators'
-Description: 'C++ supports different types of bitwise operators that can perform operations on integers on bit level, types of Bitwise Operators supported in C++ are:`
+Description: 'C++ supports different types of bitwise operators that can perform operations on integers on bit level, types of Bitwise Operators supported in C++ are:'
 Subjects:
   - 'Computer Science'
   - 'Game Development'